Damian D. Pitts

-Damian D. Pitts (January 21, 1969) also known as 'Skipper' Pitts, is a U.S. Marine turned business owner.
-Previously served as the practice chair of organizational development and design at N2Growth, a global leadership development consultancy serving Board and C-level executives and other senior leaders by helping them create a culture of leadership.
-Currently, Skipper is the Founder/CEO at FlexRight Solutions, a consulting and technology integration organization for business, government, and law enforcement agencies.
-Training and consulting in strategic execution, business education and technology integration for small unmanned aircraft systems—this is what FlexRight Solutions™ is all about!
-Pitts is also the author of the Crisis Leadership and Performance Driven Execution framework that is used by leaders across industry to avoid risk while leading out from crises before they occur.
+Damian D. Pitts (January 21, 1969) also known as Skipper Pitts, is a former U.S. Marine turned business owner.
+Skipper is the founder and CEO at FlexRight Solutions, a consulting and technology integration company for business, government, and law enforcement agencies.
+He focuses on training and consulting in business executive education.

-Pitts holds a Ph.D. from Wake Forest College in Organizational Behavior Studies, a bachelor's degree from the University of South Carolina, and is an instructor of executive education at Temple University, in Philadelphia, Pennsylvania.
+He previously served as the practice chair of organizational development and design at N2Growth, a global leadership development consultancy serving Board and C-level executives and other senior leaders by helping them create a culture of leadership.
+Pitts is the author of the Crisis Leadership and Performance Driven Execution framework that is used by leaders to avoid risk while leading out from crises before they occur.